derekmerck/PERSEUS/PPG/README.md

 Repeat for vcs data.

-Setup Splunk with a new data type based on `csv` that uses the rex `%m,%d,%Y,%H,%M,%S` for `TIME_FORMAT` AND `0000,` for `TIME_PREFIX`.
+Setup Splunk with a new data _type_ based on `csv` that uses the regex `%m,%d,%Y,%H,%M,%S` for `TIME_FORMAT` AND `0000,` for `TIME_PREFIX`.

-Copy the csv files over to the container and then make a data source that assigns the host name with this regex:
+Copy the csv files over to the container and then make a data _source_ that assigns the host name with this regex:

 `.*(?<host>s.*)\smod\.csv`

+It looks like it may help to set both data sources to default to America/NY time as well (or whatever timezone the Splunk server thinks that it lives in).

+.json files for 22, 24, and 27 are too big to parse in a monitored file, and need to be loaded individually.

 You can run both as one-shot imports.
 If it doesn't work, make your corrections, drop the index, rebuild the index, and disable and then re-enable the data source to re-import.